htjb/maxsmooth/docs/source/best_basis.rst

   basis_test(x, y, base_dir='examples/')

 The function only requires the data but we can provide it with a base directory, fit type and range of DCF orders to test.
-By defualt it uses the sign sampling algorithm and tests :math:`{N = 3 - 13}`.
+By default it uses the sign sampling algorithm and tests :math:`{N = 3 - 13}`.
 The resultant graph is saved in the base directory and the example generated here is shown below.